Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

 \subsubsection{Identifying Biases in TDE}

-To examine systematic delay estimation errors, we generate for each delay $\tau_{true} = [-200,200]$ ten independently sampled datasets according to the same procedure as above and plot estimated delays $\tau_{est.}$ as functions of true delays.
-We further report Pearson's correlation coefficient (PCC) for datapoints with $\tau_{true}$ within [-100,100], corresponding to the segment length of the times series.
+To examine systematic delay estimation errors, we generate ten independent datasets for each delay $\tau_{\text{true}} = [-200,200]$ according to the procedure outlined above and plot estimated delays $\tau_{\text{est}}$ as functions of true delays.
+We further report Pearson's correlation coefficient (PCC) for datapoints with $\tau_{\text{true}}$ within [-100,100], corresponding to the segment length of the times series.